-Fiery hot molasses floods the streets of Boston on this day in 1919, killing 21 people and injuring scores of others.
+Fiery hot molasses floods the streets of Boston on January 15, 1919, killing 21 people and injuring scores of others.
 The molasses burst from a huge tank at the United States Industrial Alcohol Company building in the heart of the city.

 The United States Industrial Alcohol building was located on Commercial Street near North End Park in Boston.
 It was close to lunch time on January 15 and Boston was experiencing some unseasonably warm weather as workers were loading freight-train cars within the large building.
 Next to the workers was a 58-foot-high tank filled with 2.5 million gallons of crude molasses.